-ENPHASE ENERGY, INC. Annual Meeting of Stockholders May 17, 2023 9:00 AM PDT This proxy is solicited by the Board of Directors
+ENPHASE ENERGY, INC. Annual Meeting of Stockholders May 15, 2024 9:00 AM PDT This proxy is solicited by the Board of Directors

-The undersigned stockholder appoints Badrinarayanan Kothandaraman and Lisan Hung, or either of them, as proxies, each with the power to appoint his or her substitute, and authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of ENPHASE ENERGY, INC. that the undersigned stockholder is entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM PDT on May 17, 2023 at www.virtualshareholdermeeting.com/ENPH2023, and any adjournment or postponement thereof, with discretionary authority as to any other business that may properly come before the meeting, and any adjournment or postponement thereof.
+The undersigned stockholder appoints Badrinarayanan Kothandaraman and Lisan Hung, or either of them, as proxies, each with the power to appoint his or her substitute, and authorizes them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of ENPHASE ENERGY, INC. that the undersigned stockholder is entitled to vote at the Annual Meeting of Stockholders to be held at 9:00 AM PDT on May 15, 2024 at www.virtualshareholdermeeting.com/ENPH2024, and any adjournment or postponement thereof, with discretionary authority as to any other business that may properly come before the meeting, and any adjournment or postponement thereof.

 The shares represented by this proxy, when properly executed, will be voted in the manner directed.
-If no such direction is made, the shares represented by this proxy will be voted FOR the nominees listed in proposal 1, and FOR proposals 2 and 3.
+If no such direction is made, the shares represented by this proxy will be voted FOR the nominees listed in proposal 1, and FOR proposals 2 and 4, and 1 YEAR on proposal 3.
 If any other matters properly come before the meeting, the proxy holders named in this proxy will vote the shares in their discretion.